College of Graduate Studies

 ARTICLE I: GRADUATE FACULTY MEMBERSHIP

-Section 1.
+SECTION 1.
 The GC Membership Committee (see Article IV, section 6, sub-section B) shall review and evaluate GF membership applications.
 It shall make decisions regarding member categories.
-After deliberation, the GC Membership Committee Chair or designee shall report to the GC the data by college, by category, but without specifying the names of those making application to the GF.
+After deliberation, the Graduate Council Membership Committee Chair or designee shall report to the Graduate Council the data by college, by category, but without specifying the names of those making application to the Graduate Faculty.

-Section 2.
-There shall be five categories of membership on the Graduate Faculty, as enumerated below.
-Baseline qualifications for each category of graduate faculty membership follow below.
+SECTION 2.
+There shall be five categories of membership on the GF, as enumerated below.
+Baseline qualifications for each category of Graduate Faculty membership follow below.
 Individual programs, departments or colleges may, in addition to these criteria, establish more stringent qualifications for the respective categories.
 If more stringent criteria are established within a program or department, these must be clearly documented.

 1. Qualifications